HewlettPackard/llmesh/docs/design/chat/architecture.md

   Converts LAT-Mesh ChatMessage objects into a model-compatible list of messages.

 - **Responsibilities**
-  - Composes message list from prompt + memory + user input
+  - Composes the message list using the prompt, memory, and user input.
-  - Adds messages to memory after receiving model responses
+  - Adds messages to memory after receiving model responses.
-  - Handles optional session management
+  - Manages sessions optionally.
-  - Supports stateless mode (no memory) or stateful mode (with memory)
+  - Supports both stateless (no memory) and stateful (with memory) modes.
-  - Accepts one or more user messages (multiple only when memory is disabled)
+  - Accepts a single user message in stateful mode or multiple in stateless mode.
-  - Handles message formatting via framework-specific adapters\
+  - Formats messages using framework-specific adapters.

 - **Methods**
   - `create_message`